ddikman/headortails/README.md

 Then on the [flutter state management with riverpod](https://codewithandrea.com/articles/flutter-state-management-riverpod/).

 As an alternative to this repository, I recommend taking a look at the [starter_architecture_flutter_firebase](https://github.com/bizz84/starter_architecture_flutter_firebase) repository.
+It illustrates the use of Riverpod but, the overall architecture isn't as easy to read.

 ## Structure